 |Social – managed by Camila Yamahaki and Felicitas Weber|

 Labour standards in the agricultural supply chain

 Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors, owing in part to consumer pressure.
 Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, lack of worker benefits, and health and safety issues.
-Potential food/agribusinesses to be targeted by this engagement include food and beverage retailers, importing agents and wholesalers, and packing units in the country of production.
+Companies targeted by this engagement include food and beverage retailers, as well as groceries and raw materials companies.
 More information for signatories.